Shivamkanse2104/Infosys-milestone/README.md

 sorry guys i couldn't focus on what tasks sir gave us and what we need to do so if its possible can someone explain whats going on.

 same i too didnt understand what kind of data collection need to do??What is our project is about

+yaa same i dont even know what i have to do i only understood that i have to give the presentation